realkibetgilbert/PetShop/readme.md

-# Welcome!

-Congratulations on making it this far in the interview process!

-Your next step should you choose to accept it is to build a fun web-api for managing a pet shop.

 # Pet Shop

 Let's pretend you've decided to open up a pet shop and you need to keep track of your sales.
 You want to know information about your customers as well as what pets they purchased.